kcri-tz/resfinder/README.md

 ```

 ### Test ResFinder intallation
+(This will not function with the docker installation.)
 If you did not install BLAST, test 1 and 3 will fail.
 If you did not install KMA, test 2
 and 4 will fail.
 The 4 tests will in total take approximately take 5-60 seconds, depending on your system.